parse-server-modules/parse-files-utils/README.md

 ## Usage

-The quickest way to get started is to run `node index.js` and follow the command prompts.
+The quickest way to get started is to run `npm start` and follow the command prompts.

 You can optionally specify a js/json configuration file (see [config.example.js](./config.example.js)).
 ```
-$ node index.js config.js
+$ npm start config.js
 ```

 ### Available configuration options